Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Numerical Results

 \section{Numerical Results}

 In this section we illustrate the theoretical findings of the previous sections by results of some numerical experiments.
 They are based on a stock market model where the unobservable drift $(\drift_t)_{t\in[0,T]}$ follows an Ornstein-Uhlenbeck process as given in \eqref{drift} whereas the volatility is known and constant.
 For simplicity, we assume that there is only one risky asset in the market, i.e. $\nAktien=1$.
-If not stated otherwise our numerical experiments are based on model parameters as given in Table \ref{parameter}.
+If not stated otherwise, our numerical experiments are based on model parameters as given in Table \ref{parameter}.

 In Section \ref{sec_wellposedness} we have specified sufficient conditions to the model parameters for which the optimization problem is well-posed.
-For market models with a single risky asset which is assumed for the numerical experiments these conditions are given Corollary \ref{suff_cond_d1}.
-In Figure \ref{nirvana_abbild} we visualize the subset $\underline{\modellparameter}^{\HF}$ of the set of feasible parameters $\modellparameter^{\HF}$ for which well posedness for the utility maximization problem of the fully informed investor can be guaranteed.
-In particular, we show the dependence of $\modellparameter^{\HF}$ on the investment horizon $T$, the power utility parameter $\theta$, the volatility $\sigma_{\drift}$ of the drift and the volatility $\sigma_{\HR}$ of the stock price.
+For market models with a single risky asset these conditions are given Corollary \ref{suff_cond_d1}.
+In Figure \ref{nirvana_abbild} we visualize the subset $\underline{\modellparameter}^{\HF}$ of the set of feasible parameters $\underline{\modellparameter}^{\HF}$ for which well posedness for the utility maximization problem of the fully informed investor can be guaranteed.
+In particular, we show the dependence of $\underline{\modellparameter}^{\HF}$ on the investment horizon $T$, the power utility parameter $\theta$, the volatility $\sigma_{\drift}$ of the drift and the volatility $\sigma_{\HR}$ of the stock price.